Shortbread Coconut Custard Mooncakes – Recipe

 Method:

-2. Preheat the oven to 180°C and line some baking sheets with nonstick parchment.
+2. Preheat the oven to 180°C and line a baking sheet with nonstick parchment.

-3. Now make the pastry: beat the butter and sugar together, followed by the egg, custard powder and salt.
-Slowly combine with the flour until you have a smooth dough, and divide the dough into balls the same size as the custard balls.
+3. Now make the pastry: stir/knead all the ingredients together until you have a smooth dough, and divide the dough into 25g balls the same was as you did with the custard.

 4. Flatten a dough ball into a disc with thinner edges.
 Pop a custard ball in the middle and close up the dough, pinching to seal.
 Place in the mould, packing tightly to shape, and push it out onto the baking tray.
 Repeat to use up all the dough and custard.

-5. Bake for 10 minutes, then remove from the oven and cool for 10 minutes (this helps prevent too much cracking after the next step).
-Once cooled a little, brush with your egg yolk and milk glaze, and then bake for a further 15-20 minutes, or until the tops are just turning golden.
-Leave to cool a little, and eat them still warm or cold.
+5. Bake for 10–15 minutes minutes, or until the tops are just turning golden and are cracking.
+Leave to cool and deflate a little, and eat them still warm or cold.

 Enjoy, and have fun.